Mahmuod1/PassportEye/docs/index.rst

 Python usage
 ------------

-You can also use MRZ as a library in your Python code if you want to be able to integrate it deeper and have better control over features present. :doc`Python usage is described here <python_usage>`.
+You can also use MRZ as a library in your Python code if you want to be able to integrate it deeper and have better control over features present. :doc:`Python usage is described here <python_usage>`.

 .. toctree::
    :maxdepth: 1